Table of Contents

 - Who are the users of british sign language?

-- how many use sign language in uk
+- How many People use sign language in UK?

 - What percentage of BSL users have hearing loss?